drgerg/mmc4w/README.md

 # MMC4W - Minimal MPD Client for Windows
 ### Intentionally tiny.
+Unexpectedly mighty.
 Basic and yet very capable.
 > "I don't rent music.
 I don't trust 'the cloud' to be there when I want it." - me.

 I needed a tiny set of controls for a couple of different **[Music Player Daemon](https://www.musicpd.org/)** (MPD) servers here.